bxparks/AceTime/README.md

 ### CPU

-The [AutoBenchmark.ino](examples/AutoBenchmark/) program measures the amount of CPU cycles taken by some of the more expensive `XxxDateTime` methods.
-The most expensive method is the `XxxDateTime::forEpochSeconds(seconds)` factory method.
-Here is a summary of how long that constructor takes for some Arduino boards that I have access to:
+The [AutoBenchmark.ino](examples/AutoBenchmark/) program measures the amount of CPU cycles taken by some of the more expensive methods.
+Here is a summary of the elapsed time for `OffsetDateTime::forEpochSeconds()` for some Arduino boards that I have access to:
 ```
 ----------------------------+---------+
 Board or CPU                |  micros |
 ----------------------------+---------+
-ATmega328P 16MHz (Nano)     | 401.800 |
+ATmega328P 16MHz (Nano)     | 321.600 |
-ESP8266 80MHz               |  12.080 |
+ESP8266 80MHz               |  13.400 |
-ESP32 240MHz                |   0.705 |
+ESP32 240MHz                |   1.470 |
-Teensy 3.2 96MHz            |   2.750 |
+Teensy 3.2 96MHz            |   2.130 |
 ----------------------------+---------+
 ```